MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Install-ADDSDomainController.md

 ### -InstallDns

 Indicates the cmdlet installs and configures the DNS Server service on the domain controller.
-For domain controller installation, if this parameter is left unspecified and the current domain already hosts and stores the DNS names for the domain, then the default for this parameter is $True and the DNS server is installed.
-Otherwise, if DNS domain names are hosted outside of Active Directory, the default is `$False` and no DNS server is installed.
+For domain controller installation, if this parameter is left unspecified and the current domain already hosts and stores the DNS names for the domain, then the default for this parameter is `$true` and the DNS server is installed.
+Otherwise, if DNS domain names are hosted outside of Active Directory, the default is `$false` and no DNS server is installed.

 To test if DNS domain names are hosted outside of Active Directory, this cmdlet uses a start of authority (SOA) type DNS query.
 For instance, if the value of **DomainName** is `corp.contoso.com`,